Tommy Prince: First Special Service Force (FSSF) creation

 In September 1942 he returned to Canada where his enlistment was registered as the 1st Canadian Parachute Battalion (1CPB), and was promoted to sergeant.
 He then formally but unofficially volunteered for the still confidential and unknown 1st Canadian Special Service Battalion and proceeded to Fort Benning, Georgia, where they were forming.
 The Canadians were well below strength due to injuries in training and washouts of substandard recruits.
 They agreed to bolster the 1st Special Service Force (later known as the "Devil's Brigade") commando unit by allowing men to volunteer, and were transported to Helena, Montana where the Americans in the Force were training.
 Due to security and secrecy concerns, the Americans and Canadians were transported to Montana by trains with the windows blacked out, so that no one would know where they were headed.
 The modern American and Canadian special operations forces trace their heritage to this unit.
 The Force initially consisted of 1,800 men, 900 Americans and 900 Canadians, and one-half of the officers were Canadian and the Brigade second-in-command was a Canadian.
-As casualties reduced the size of the Force during combat, the Canadian contingent could not be replaced due to manpower restrictions in the Canadian Army, and eventually about two-thirds of the brigade were American and one-third Canadian.
+As casualties reduced the size of the Force during combat, the Canadian contingent could not be completely replaced due to manpower restrictions in the Canadian Army, and eventually about two-thirds of the brigade were American and one-third Canadian.

 The Brigade commander was Robert T. Frederick, who had masterminded the creation of the unit.
 Frederick would later be hailed by Winston Churchill as "the greatest fighting General of all time".
 American equipment, arms, and uniforms were used and provided by the U.S. government with a Canadian financial contribution.
 Prince and the other men of this unit were originally chosen for their rugged outdoor backgrounds and received rigorous training, often under live fire.
 Only single men were chosen for the Force, married men were not accepted.
 All members of this elite commando force received intensive instruction in stealth tactics, hand-to-hand combat, the use of explosives for demolition, amphibious warfare, rock climbing and mountain fighting and as ski troops.
 They were trained meticulously in the operation and assembly of German weapons, in the event that it became necessary to use German weapons on the battlefield during combat.
 This training in German weapons would later prove to be of critical importance in some of the Force's battles.
 Prince became a "Reconnaissance Sergeant"—or, in the Force table of organization, a "Scout"—responsible for moving into forward positions and reporting on the movements of the enemy.